llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/47_localization_software.md

 At the end of the pipeline, it receives back optimized estimates of the trajectories of the autobots and of the positions of the watchtowers.
 It then publishes them and stores them.

 ### The Resampler

+**What is the resampler and why do we need it?**:

+The input of the graph consist of multiple non synchronized streams of data from multiple agents.
+At one point in time, for one autobot, there can be up to about 5 watchtowers that see it, each with a ~20Hz stream.
+Adding to this the odometry stream of the autobot (about 30Hz) and the image stream of the autobot (about 30Hz as well), we can end up with a total of 160 different time stamps to give to the autobot per seconds.
+This makes no sense, as we cant possibly want a trajectory with higher frame rate as the lowest frame rate of the sensors.

+The resampler's goal is to generate a synchronized and regular stream of transforms for the graph optimizer.
+What it does is:

+- For each autobot, keeps the odometry transform history
+- For each watchtower, keeps the transform history of each detected autobot
+- The transforms from watchtowers to other apriltags are transmitted directly to the graph optimizer, as we don't keep their timestamps.

+Then, at a regular interval (default is 15Hz), each sensor is queried for a transform.

+Let's call `t_query` the timestamp of the query.

+For each watchtower, for each `autobotXX` seen by watchtower:

+let's call `t_prev` and `t_next` respectively the closest timestamps before and after `t_query` such that the watchtower has transforms to `autobotXX` at `H_prev` at `t_prev` and transform `H_next` at `t_next`.
+Then we compute the corresponding queried transform `H_query` as a SE3 interpolation of `H_prev` and `H_next`.
+This will give the best approximation of the transform at `t_query`.
+Of course, this is done only if `t_prev` and `t_next` exist and are close enough to `t_query`.

+What this ensures is that if multiple watchtowers see `autobotXX` at the same time, their inputs will be synchronized and linked to the same node in the duckietown graph builder.

+Todo: odometry

 ### The duckietown graph builder